Yandy Díaz Player Props: Rays vs. Twins

 - Diaz enters this game on a five-game hitting streak.
 In his last outings, he's hitting .364.

-- Diaz has had at least one RBI in 40.4% of his games this season (21 of 52), with two or more RBI seven times (13.5%).
-He has also accounted for three or more of his team's runs in five contests.
+- Diaz has driven home a run in 21 games this season (40.4%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on five occasions..

+- In 55.8% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (17.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.